US announces sweeping sanctions against Venezuelan President Nicolas Maduro, state-owned oil company

 Mnuchin added: "Effective immediately, any purchases of Venezuelan oil by U.S. entities -- money will have to go into blocked accounts.
 Now, I've been in touch with many of the refineries -- there is a significant amount of oil that's at sea, that's already been paid for -- that oil will continue to come to the United States."

-The sanctions will not likely affect consumer prices at the gas pump but will hit oil refiners, particularly those on the U.S. Gulf Coast.
+The sanctions likely will not affect consumer prices at the gas pump but will hit oil refiners, particularly those on the U.S. Gulf Coast.
 Venezuelan oil exports to the U.S. have declined steadily over the years, falling particularly sharply over the past decade as its production plummeted amid its long economic and political crisis.

 "I'm sure many of our friends in the Middle East will be happy to make up the supply."